-Diamond Beach is many tourists top Icelandic destination when they visit our shores, and for good reason.
-It is so far from anything they have at home, it’s hard to even comprehend what is being seen.
-The black sand beach is scattered with clear, often blue tinted icebergs of varying sizes, sparkling in the sunshine.
-Alone it is incredible, but as it sits right next to another top attraction the mighty Glacier Lagoon – Jökulsárlón in Icelandic – it is an absolutely must visit destination.
+Diamond Beach is the top Icelandic destination for many tourists when they visit our shores, and for good reason.
+It is so different from anything they have at home, it’s hard to even comprehend what is being seen.
+The black sand beach is scattered with clear, often blue-tinted icebergs of varying sizes, sparkling in the sunshine.
+Alone it is incredible, but as it sits right next to another top attraction the mighty Glacier Lagoon – Jökulsárlón in Icelandic – it is an absolute must-visit destination.

-Breiðamerkurjökull is the name of the glacial tongue that sticks out between the mountains, and at it’s front giant icebergs calve off periodically.
-Sometimes they can causing life-threatening tidal waves as they fall into the lagoon.
-As the float slowly out to wards the open sea they break apart and melt, sometimes turning over dramatically, revealing the bright blue ice hidden below the water surface.
+Breiðamerkurjökull is the name of the glacial tongue that sticks out between the mountains, and at its front giant icebergs calve off periodically.
+Sometimes they can cause life-threatening tidal waves as they fall into the lagoon.
+As they float slowly out towards the open sea they break apart and melt, sometimes turning over dramatically, revealing the bright blue ice hidden below the water surface.

-As the icebergs exit the narrow channel at the mouth of the lagoon – a process that takes sometime as the tides push them back in as well as draw them out, they break down further.
-Eventually they get pushed up onto Diamond Beach.
+As the icebergs exit the narrow channel at the mouth of the lagoon – a process that takes some time as the tides push them back in as well as draw them out, they break down further.
+Eventually, they get swept out to sea or pushed up onto Diamond Beach.
 The beach is called Breiðamerkursandur, but the nickname Diamond Beach stuck, and for an obvious reason.
-Either side of the channel are black beaches and the icebergs wash up on them, looking truly dazzling, and for all the world like massive chunks of glass or diamonds.
-We are sure when you see Diamond beach you won’t dispute it’s name!
+On either side of the channel are black beaches and the icebergs wash up on them, looking truly dazzling, and for all the world like massive chunks of glass or diamonds.
+We are sure when you see Diamond beach you won’t dispute the name!

 What time of year is best to visit Diamond Beach?

-If you are very lucky and watch the weather forecast then in winter you may be lucky enough to see the northern lights shimmering in greens and purples above it.
-There is almost no light pollution there!
-And during the summer we have the midnight sun – meaning you can visit it at 3am in dalight — and have the possibility of having the place to yourself!
+If you are very lucky and watch the weather forecast then in winter you may even see the northern lights shimmering in greens and purples above it.
+There is almost no light pollution there to dim it.
+And during the summer we have the midnight sun – meaning you can visit it at 3 am in daylight — and have the possibility of having the place to yourself!